 Walker’s signature style is to make his courses look tough but play fair, and the Founders Club at Pawleys Island certainly embodies this design approach.
 Walker excavated the Sea Gull course and used the dirt to create the sloping fairways, bunkers, elevation changes, and mounding you see today.
 He also reversed the front and back nines.

 “We’re a unique golf course.
-You won’t find anything like us on the Grand Strand,” said Eric Glosick, head golf professional at Founders Club at Pawleys Island.
+You won’t find anything like us on the Grand Strand,” said Tom Vanhoogan, head golf professional at Founders Club at Pawleys Island.
 “With our elevated greens and sloping fairways, it’s a strikingly beautiful course to play.”